littlegiante/dcc/README.md

 ## Output

-Five top output will come as per below one by one basis on rating and location.
+Five top output will come one by one basis on rating in specified location.
 Altough rating was not asked to display - but still kept with heading for better presentation

 ```